kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 - G0-T0 on Ebon Hawk: 1x4
 - Master Zez-Kai Ell: 1x4,3,1,1
 - Mouse spam through Zez teaching you Juyo.
+- Change Lightsaber Form from Shien to Juyo.
+(1 down)
 - Cast Knight Speed and run to Fassa
 - `=` Add Kreia and Visas to the party. `+`
 - Run and speak to Vogga twice: 1x7,5  \|  1